-The Environmental Studies program is a strong advocate for sustainable use of campus and community resources.
-The program provides civic engagement opportunities that enable students and faculty to participate in work that supports sustainability initiatives in our community.
+The Environmental Studies department is a strong advocate for sustainable use of campus and community resources.
+The department provides civic engagement opportunities that enable students and faculty to participate in work that supports sustainability initiatives in our community.

 The State of Maine: An Environmental Assessment